Passersby intervene in reported domestic assault by Highway 1 in North Shuswap - Salmon Arm Observer

 Passersby intervened in an incident near Chase that ended with a woman being taken to hospital and a man possibly facing charges.

-Chase RCMP report that on April 12 at 11:09 a.m. officers received a report of a possible domestic assault taking place on the side of the roadway at the intersection of the Trans-Canada Highway and Silvery Beach Road near Chase.
+On April 12 at 11:09 a.m., Chase RCMP received a report of a possible domestic assault taking place on the side of the roadway at the intersection of the Trans-Canada Highway and Silvery Beach Road near Chase.

 Several witnesses indicated that a man and woman were walking down the side of the roadway and appeared to be verbally and physically fighting, stated Sgt.
 Barry Kennedy of the Chase detachment.